qais-yousef/sched-analyzer/README.md

 ```

 Press `CTRL+c` to stop.
 Or `CTRL+z` followed by `bg` to keep running in
-background - `sudo pkill -9 sched-analyzer` to force kill it.
+background - `sudo pkill -9 sched-analyzer` to force kill it when done.

+### Warnings

 Don't run more than one instance!

+And don't keep it running as there are no checks on file size and we could end
+up eating the disk space if left running for a long time.

 ## sched-top